hwbrill/vsCTS/README.md

 When the channel number address byte decimal is greater than 191 DEC; Bit 7, is TRUE or 1, the module will be:
 - (On) showing Lane Number and Running Time
+### Address Zero
+This has been referred to a Channel 0 from others but it is the clock that runs consistently once the timing console is powered and initialized.

+Each time there’s a start received at the timing console, it resets the data to blank including the lane data.

+At the scoreboard this Channel displays the running time since the start for each lane module until a split/finish input is detected.